(Levi ben Isaac of Carthage, writing as ben 'Or, "Son of Light"), 11th-century Kerdean

 [Sing. vitrid or gyalid – Keje]

-Vitridae govern some stones, such as obsidian, as well as glass and ceramics.
+Vitridae govern some stones, such as obsidian, as well as glass and ceramics and, curiously, wax.
 Most stone falls to the petridae.
 It is curious that there should be a form of elementals for so rare a thing as glass, but it is convenient for the operator, for vitridae have dominion over mirrors and, through this, come to have dominion over seers' glasses of all kinds and over glamour.

 Beware of the False Vitrid, which haunts mirrors.
 But if the operator does not provoke it, he has nothing to fear, if he is not a striga or lamia [vampire – Keje], which the False Vitrid attacks.
 [Orides is referring to the taotie. – Keje]